 Meningococcal disease or Meningitis can be a life threatening infection that can be treated, but cannot always be cured.
 Routine vaccinations are recommended for 11-12 years olds, students entering high school and students living in college dorms.
-For more information please visit the California Department of Public Health website or go to www.cdph.ca.gov/HealthInfo/discond/Pages/Meningococcal Disease.aspx.
 [HSC 120395-120399]

-■ Fluoride Treatments
+Fluoride Treatments